RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

   `\startmarkdown` and `\stopmarkdown` directly in ConTeXt.
 - [an even simpler route] from markdown to PDF, via ConTeXt.

+## GUIs for using Pandoc
+- [DocDown](https://github.com/lowercasename/docdown): menubar bar app for Pandoc conversions. limited options, but very accessible for less tech-savvy people.
+- [Pandoc Plugin for Obsidian](https://github.com/OliverBalfour/obsidian-pandoc): Wide range of conversions from markdown documents in Obsidian.
+- [Pandoc-Suite for Alfred](https://chris-grieser.de/pandoc_alfred): enables one-click-conversion of Markdown Documents with Citations into `.docx`, `.pdf`, `.html`, `.odt`, or `.pptx` with the proper bibliography.
+Also features a Citation Picker for Pandoc Citations and a Citation Style file search.

 # Tools for Websites